Skip to content

 Citrus and certain herbal oils, especially those made mainly of essential oils, contain a lower density and can burn off more easily or have an off-flavor.
 Try blending these oils with a higher-density oil or adding them at a lower temperature.

 Because of their high density, most fragrances containing vanillin/vanilla would be easier to deal with.
-Be sure you’re choosing candle-making oils rather than perfume or cologne that may have several volatile components such as alcohol or di propylene glycol.
+Be sure you’re choosing candle-making oils rather than perfume or cologne which may have several volatile components such as alcohol or dipropylene glycol.

 Refer to the advice of the manufacturer for best temperature fragrance applications.
 To ensure that the wax molecules have sufficiently grown, bring it to a temperature greater than the melting point.